Walking for Fitness

 - Hula-hoop jumps: Hop in place on both feet.
 Keep your head and shoulders facing forward.
 Twist your feet and lower body left, then right, back and forth with each of 20 hops.

 - Observe basic safety while walking outside.
 Watch for traffic all around you.
 Always walk on sidewalks or on the left side of the street facing traffic if there is no sidewalk.
 Carry an ID and a cell phone or change for a pay phone.
-Use caution if wearing headphones (maybe use just one earpiece).
-Make yourself visible in low-light situations by wearing reflective gear.
-Vests with 3M Scotchlite are especially visible.
+Use caution if wearing headphones (perhaps use just one earpiece so you can hear traffic and other noises around you).
+Make yourself visible in low-light situations by wearing reflective gear, such as vests with reflective tape are especially visible.

 Must Read Articles Related to Walking for Fitness